fiskaltrust/rollout-doc/getting-started/registration.md

 ### Confirm registration

-In the last step the information about the successfull registration is shown.
+In the last step the information about the successful registration is shown.
 The fiskaltrust.Portal sends an E-mail with all the necessary information to your primary contact's E-mail.

 When the E-mail is received in the primary contact's inbox, open it and click on the confirmation link.
 If you don't find the E-mail in your inbox, look at the spam folder of your E-mail application.
 Depending on whether you are registering on the _sandbox_ or on the _portal_ you'll receive this E-mail from the sender